nahlarmash/Video-Frame-Extractor/README.md

 ## Key Features

-1. **Video Download**: Automatically downloads a specified video from a given URL.
+1. **Video Download**: Automatically downloads a specified video from a given URL (specifically Google drive for the library that used).
 2. **Video Splitting**: Divides the downloaded video into manageable parts.
 3. **Frame Extraction**: Extracts frames from each video part at a specified frame rate.
 4. **Frame Selection**: Allows for the selection of specific frames for further processing.